Liang-yc/fn_playground/README.md

 ## Envirenment
 -----
 Test on Windows10, Python 3.6 with GTX 1660.
 Best accuracy is 96.44%(epoch 562). log file can be found in `models` dir.
+Model files can be downloaded from [Google Cloud](https://drive.google.com/drive/folders/1_JaYkBC-7KmewVHy5XFPzmJ0YnKziRIF?usp=sharing)